TROUBLE IN THE MARKET PLACE

 In the cabin the situation was tense.
 The two Lords, Admiral Jemenser and the stranger either stood or sat, or propped themselves against the knobby bulkhead, staring at each other.
 Anparas broke the silence.

-"No it damn well is not,” Temor’s intrusion was terse, "Not by a long way.
+‘No it damn well is not,’ Temor’s intrusion was terse, ‘Not by a long chalk.
 Look at him!
 King’s Messenger?
-I think not.
-And the orders: simply incredible.
-Who's to say that both you and your message aren't false, meant to trick us into the wrong move?"
+I don’t think so.
+And the orders?
+Simply incredible.
+Who’s to say that both you and your message aren’t false, meant to trick us into the wrong move?’

-"None apart from myself.
+‘None apart from myself.
 But you do not like the look of me.
-What can I say: I’ve worked for Mador many times.
+What can I say?
+I’ve worked for Mador many times.
 He has reason to trust me.
-What does it matter that my clothes are not as pretty as yours?"
+What does it matter if my clothes are not as fancy as yours?’

 He shrugged.
 It was up to them.

 Lord Anparas frowned more deeply.
 He found it difficult to reconcile the way the man spoke with the way he looked.
-And when he thought about it, he could almost swear that the fellow's accent was not the same now as it was on the quay.
+And when he thought about it, he could almost swear the fellow’s accent wasn’t the same now as it was on the quay.
 He was about to comment on the change but the stranger raised his hands.

-"Enough!" he said, "This is not a time for games.
+‘Enough!’ he said, ‘This is no time for games.
 I ask your pardon, but I just couldn’t resist testing the disguise.
-You know me well, friends."
+You know me well, friends.’

 Turning his back upon them, he ran his hands over his face, perhaps to further obscure what was happening as he spoke the words of what was, apparently, a spell.
 There was a silence.
 When the stranger turned to face them they were amazed.
 They knew him very well.
 Anparas struggled for the presence of mind to greet him; Temor still gripped the hilt of his sword, his comfort in uncertainty; Jemenser did the honours:

-"Welcome to Riverport, Lord Seama.
-It is worrying you feel the need to resort to disguise in any town of Pars.
-Things must be serious indeed."
+‘Welcome to Riverport, Lord Seama.
+It’s worrying you feel the need to resort to disguise in any town of Pars.
+Things must be serious indeed.’

-"Serious enough, but disguise is always useful: I am heading for Gothery and I'd rather my arrival was a surprise.
-But let's forget my plans for the moment, we've others to deal with and I haven’t much time.
-Sorry to be abrupt, gentlemen, but really I shouldn't stay long: people might not believe me an ignorant messenger.
+‘Serious enough, but disguise is always useful.
+I’m heading for Gothery and I’d rather my arrival was a surprise.
+But let’s forget my plans for the moment, we’ve others to deal with and I haven’t much time.
+Sorry to be abrupt, gentlemen, but really I shouldn’t stay long: people might not believe me an ignorant messenger.
 Do you mind if I read the orders?
-I haven't seen them yet."
+I haven’t seen them yet.’

-Together the wizard and the loyal soldiers read and discussed Mador's directions.
+Together the wizard and the loyal soldiers read and discussed Mador’s directions.
 Seama emphasized the urgent situation in the North and the three Lords all revealed their great relief that the invasion of Gothery had been cancelled.
-They trusted the wizard's ability to handle the problems in the west without question.
-The King's orders were as Seama expected: Anparas and Temor were to go north immediately leaving Jemenser to organize the shipping of supplies to Coldharbour and from there on towards the Francon and Greteth.
+They trusted the wizard’s ability to handle the problems in the west without question.
+The King’s orders were as Seama expected.
+Anparas and Temor were to go north immediately leaving Jemenser to organize the shipping of supplies to Coldharbour and from there on towards the Francon and Greteth.
 It would take a deal of fine planning.
-Seama, sure that they did not need his help, announced that it was time for him to leave.
+Seama, sure they didn’t need his help, announced it was time for him to leave.
 Anparas was not satisfied.

-"It's a vexed question.
-There's no easy answer and I haven't the time to go into all the ins and outs of it.
-I won't do it justice if I try."
-Seama was still smarting from Tregar's rejection: he did not need another.
-"Leave it for now.
-Tregar knows my mind on the matter.
-When you reach the rendezvous you must discuss it with him before you go on.
-I hope he's thought it through and formed some ideas of his own.
-But now, I really must be going."
+‘It’s a vexed question.
+There’s no easy answer and I haven’t the time to go into all the ins and outs.
+I won’t do it justice if I try.’
+Seama was still smarting from Tregar’s rejection and didn’t need another.
+‘Leave it for now.
+Tregar knows what I think.
+When you reach the rendezvous, discuss it with him before you go on.
+He’ll have some ideas of his own.
+But now, I really must be going.’

-They found it disturbing to see Seama twist his features once more but could not help watching.
+They found it disturbing to see Seama twist his features once more but couldn’t help watching.
 Anparas had the guards throw him out onto the quay and, to add authenticity, tossed him a very small bag of coins.
-Picking himself up, without dusting the grime from his already grimy clothes, Seama walked away from the ships and, by devious routes, made his way towards a guesthouse, deep in the slums off the back end of Ragmarket Street.
+Picking himself up, without dusting the dirt from his already grimy clothes, Seama walked away from the ships and, by devious routes, made his way towards a guesthouse, deep in the slums off the back end of Ragmarket Street.

 Seama walked through the crowds of despondent marketeers, too preoccupied to notice their lack of enthusiasm.
 Tempers were frayed; the moody silence was broken only by argument, and argument was brief and frowned upon by others.
 Seama heard none of it.

 It became even darker, even hotter.
 Shutters were put up along the length of Ragmarket Street to protect the precious cottons and silks.
-People began to disappear indoors: they did not want to watch the coming storm.
+People began to disappear indoors.
+They didn’t want to watch the coming storm.
 Within ten minutes, apart from Seama himself, the streets were deserted.

 And then, as if it had waited till all was ready, the rain came pounding down.
-Seama was drenched in just a few seconds and, thoroughly wet, he decided to continue his journey rather than seek shelter too late.
+Seama was drenched in just a few seconds and so decided to continue his journey rather than seek shelter too late.
 He welcomed the downpour: it was cool and cleared away the sweat of the city.

 Drawing his own blade, Seama leapt into the fray.
-He took one of them from behind before they were aware of him: dealt the man a savage blow to the head with the flat of his sword.
+He took one of them from behind before they were aware of him, dealing the man a savage blow to the head with the flat of his sword.
 The roughneck dropped, stunned, but immediately two of his accomplices turned to give Seama more serious attention.

 They came at him with clubs raised and Seama backed into a niche between two stalls.
 The gap was too small for two men but one berserker scorned the danger and charged in, hacking as best he could.
 Not quite prepared for the violence of the attack Seama was caught off-balance.
-His stumble saved him: the club whistled over his head and smashed into the timbers of the stall to his left.
-As his attacker struggled to right himself the wizard thrust his blade deep into the man's shoulder.
+His stumble saved him.
+The club whistled over his head and smashed into the timbers of the stall to his left.
+As his attacker struggled to right himself the wizard thrust his blade deep into the man’s shoulder.
 He howled in pain.
-A vicious kick at his kneecap shattered bone and tore sinew and the big man crashed to the ground.
+A vicious kick at his standing leg, dislocating the kneecap and tearing sinews, brought the big man crashing to the ground.

-"Nice work!
-Glad you were on my side, though: four against one was pretty bad odds."
-Distorted by the noise of the drumming rain the voice was still oddly familiar.
-And so was the swaggering pose as he stood, arms folded, shoulders well back, over the prone form of the fourth attacker.
+‘Nice work!
+Glad you were on my side.
+Four against one was pretty bad odds.’
+Distorted by the noise of the drumming rain the voice was still familiar.
+And so was the swaggering pose as the man stood, arms folded, shoulders well back, over the prone form of the fourth attacker.
 Seama stepped forward grinning.
 Another stroke of lightning illuminated their faces and Angren, the Weapon-Master, gasped and fell back a pace or two.

-"You!" he accused.
-"What is this?
-You're following me.
+‘You!’ he accused.
+‘What is this?
+You’re following me.
 Why?
-Did Rixbur send you?"
-Angren seemed a little confused.
-"No. No, you wouldn't have helped...
-Look, I'm sorry if I don't sound all that grateful but… It's just I've seen you twice already today and I don't really believe in that much coincidence.
-So who the buggering hell are you?"
+Did Rixbur send you?’
+Angren seemed confused.
+‘No. No, you wouldn’t have helped… Look, I’m sorry if I don’t sound all that grateful but, it’s just I’ve seen you twice already today and I can’t really believe it’s a coincidence.
+So who the buggering hell are you?’

-"You know me, Angren," Seama said warmly, "This disguise has to be my best: first Anparas, now you.
-I wonder what Burgil’d think of it."
+‘You know me, Angren,’ Seama said, ‘This disguise has to be my best: first Anparas, now you.
+I wonder what Burgil’d think of it.’

 They were overjoyed and embraced, both amazed at their meeting.

-"Steady on, Angren.
+‘Steady on, Angren.
 You want me to discuss it in the street?
-Besides, you're injured and I'm soaked, so let's get out of this mess; I'll give it you all over a good jar.
-I daresay you've some sort of tale to tell yourself?"
+Besides, you’re injured and I’m soaked, so let’s get out of this mess; I’ll give it to you over a good jar.
+I daresay you’ve some sort of tale to tell yourself?’

 They were both laughing as, ignoring the injured, they walked off in search of the house where Seama had stabled his scrawny looking animals.